Academic Regulations

 Study Outside Columbia University in the Academic Year

-In general, Columbia College students may not take courses for credit toward the B.A. degree at another college or university during the academic year (i.e., Fall and/or Spring).
+In general, Columbia College students may not take courses for credit toward the Bachelor of Arts degree from Columbia College at another college or university during the academic year (i.e., Fall or Spring).
 Permission to study at another school for a term or a year is granted only for study at institutions outside of the United States, as part of an approved study abroad program, or for study through one of the established domestic study-away programs.
 Exceptions may be granted for study during the summer.
 See the Summer Study section for more information.

 Students may not be simultaneously enrolled at Columbia College and at another institution of higher education.
 Students who are enrolled at Columbia College yet matriculate into another institution of higher education and/or are considered a degree-seeking student at another college or university will be withdrawn from Columbia with no opportunity to return and complete the Columbia College degree.